 Jeanette is responsible for leading the directorate to work across the health system to build evidence informed and integrated pathways of care, and to foster partnerships to support improved health outcomes for South Australians.

 Jeanette has more than 28 years’ experience in clinical care, hospital and health system design, ageing and the aged care system, and policy and inter-government relations.
 Her experience spans South Australia, New South Wales and the United Kingdom.
 Jeanette is focused on delivering sustainable outcomes and is committed to informing service design with community and stakeholder engagement approaches.

-As the Acting Executive Director, Rebecca is currently responsible for leading the directorate in its role to build the mental health and wellbeing of the South Australian community and support the SA Mental Health Commissioners in the implementation of the South Australian Mental Health Strategic Plan 2017-2022.
+Nicole is responsible for leading the directorate to work in partnership to build resilient and connected communities and support the mental health and wellbeing of South Australians and to support the SA Mental Health Commissioners to implement the South Australian Mental Health Strategic Plan.